himanshugupta09/Django-Project/README.md

 ## 3. Two svg elements adapted to screen size
 ## 4. Cookie points for stylized, user friendly pages.

-# Here is the Demo of how the project is working on the local sysytem
+# Below is the Demo of how the project is working on
 <a href="https://clipchamp.com/watch/ow2SVJzzB49" target="_blank">Click Here to see How it Work's</a>